-Learn more about God’s healing power by reading the following excerpt from Lesson 1, “The Purpose of Christ’s Healing and Our Being Healed.”
+Learn more about healing ministry by reading the following excerpt from Lesson 1, “The Purpose of Christ’s Healing and Our Being Healed.”

 The Biblical framework of Creation – Fall – Redemption brings us to an issue that must be dealt with.